rails/rails/guides/source/getting_started.md

 </p>
 ```

-Clicking this new "Destroy Comment" link will fire off a <tt>DELETE
+Clicking this new "Destroy Comment" link will fire off a `DELETE
-/posts/:id/comments/:id</tt> to our +CommentsController+, which can then use
+/posts/:id/comments/:id` to our +CommentsController+, which can then use
 this to find the comment we want to delete, so let's add a destroy action to our
 controller: